plone/training/docs/mastering-plone/dexterity_reference.md

 specialfield = schema.TextLine(title="Field with special frontend widget")
 ```

-Then register your frontend widget in your apps configuration.
+Then register your frontend widget in your Volto configuration.

 ```jsx
 import { MySpecialWidget } from './components';